-Welcome to the API Guide
+Welcome to the External API Guide

-This document describes the principles behind WebSphere® Partner Agreement Manager External API, and explains how to use the External API to access the Process Manager functionality in your application.
-See also the Javadoc for the External API.
+This document describes the principles behind the WebSphere® Partner Agreement Manager External API, and explains how to use the External API to access the Process Manager functionality in your application.
+See also, the Javadoc for the External API, which is installed in the Partner Agreement Manager Docs folder.

-To access the Process Manager from your application:
+To use the External API for your application:

-- Read Using the External API on page 1 for an overview of how the External API works. - See Connecting to the B2B Engine on page 9 for an example of how to use the External API in your application to connect and log on to the B2B Engine. - See Auditing processes on page 15 for an example of how to get information about processes in the B2B Engine. - See Starting processes on page 23 for an example of how to find process instances, create new process instances, set input, and start processes with the External API. - See Using events with processes on page 31 for an example of how to use the External API to start processes using events.
+- Read Introducing the External API on page 1 for an overview of how the External API works. - See Connecting to the B2B Engine on page 13 for an example of how to use the External API in your application to connect and log in to the B2B Engine. - See Auditing processes on page 19 for an example of how to get information about processes in the B2B Engine. - See Starting processes on page 27 for an example of how to find process instances, create new process instances, set input, and start processes with the External API. - See Using events with processes on page 35 for an example of how to use the External API to start processes using events.

-- See Using the Document API on page 39 for an example of how to create a new ElementDefinitionSet and BusinessObjectType from the ExampleXML.dtd file. - See Using the External API with adapters on page 43 for an example of how to use the External API to manage adapters.
+- See Managing business objects on page 43 for an example of how to create a new ElementDefinitionSet and BusinessObjectType from the ExampleXML.dtd file. - See Managing adapters on page 47 for an example of how to use the External API to manage adapters.